AjayaRamachandran/AjayaRamachandran/README.md

 ### I'm Ajaya Ramachandran, and I'm a Sophomore in High School.

-I love coding, but I'm still learning.
-My goals are to learn PyGame and get an HTML webiste hosted.
+I love coding, but I'm still learning
+My goals for 2022:
+- Learn PyGame
+- Get an HTML website hosted

 ------